Peglegs/Qamba/README.md

 Cooper-->ability to add uploads to spotify playlists and offline playlists(? not connected to spotify) + Voting alg. + guitar tabs

-Andreas-->storing uploads in DB and possible voting alg.
-MERGE MASTER
+Andreas-->storing song uploads in file and SQLite Database, using AJAX to handle views and likes, voting algorithm, handling bugs

 Eric-->Templates + Make pretty